-If, like me, you are tasked with managing your digital content strategy then I’m sure you have already been asked the question “What’s Your 2016 Content Marketing Strategy?“
+If, like me, you are tasked with managing your digital content strategy then I’m sure you have already been asked the question, “What’s your content marketing strategy?”

-So let’s talk about 5 essentials that need to make it into your 2016 content marketing strategy.
+So, let’s talk about 5 essentials that need to make it into your content marketing strategy.

 Our world is becoming more and more visual as Jeff Bullas emphasizes.
-If you have not yet embraced visual content it’s time to start in 2016.
-Think infographics, memes, videos, sharable images and engaging banners.
+If you have not yet embraced visual content, it’s time to start.

 Potential customers are increasingly drawn to engaging content, thought leadership and valuable information as opposed to cheesy sales copy.

 Storytelling engages potential customers and its success has proved phenomenal in recent years.
-Take Charmin as an example because this brand saw a 585% increase in their Facebook engagement when they incorporated storytelling in their campaigns.
+Take Charmin as an example: This brand saw a 585% increase in its Facebook engagement when it incorporated storytelling in its campaigns.

-TAKEAWAY- Try looking at your product from a different angle.
-Instead of selling it; provide case studies, interviews with product designers and insightful thought leadership.
+Try looking at your product from a different angle.
+Instead of selling it, provide case studies and interviews with product designers and insightful thought leadership.

 (You can identify influencers on Facebook, Twitter, and Instagram with Agorapulse.
 Sign up for your free trial today!)

-Which social media channel should you focus on in 2016?
+Which social media channel should you focus on?
 It’s the killer question right?

 The days when you had to be on every social media network are long gone.
 Shine your focus and budget on the ones which are performing well.
 If your Facebook page is producing 100 new leads per week and your Pinterest produces 0 then why are you spending the same amount of time on each network?